BEGINNINGS ARE NEVER EASY…

 If they were, we wouldn’t be tempted to give up so easily.
 Starting something new is often overwhelming and terrifying all at the same time.
 This is precisely the reason why I decided to make this new series mainly focusing on beginner’s, or as I call them newbs, in the watercolor world.
 Looking back on my art journey – I know I could have excelled so much faster and with far less stress if someone had just taken the time to walk me through the absolute basics.
 So that is what I’m doing here… in this new series – I’ll be tackling 30 different ways to improve your skills at watercolor in short informational videos.

 For today’s topic we are going to be discussing watercolor paper.
 This is an easy fix for any watercolor beginner.
 If you aren’t painting on the right paper – it won’t turn out well for you.
-Let’s admit it, watercolor is already hard – let’s not make it even harder with the wrong paper.
+Let’s admit it, watercolor is already hard – let’s not make it even harder.
 So what should you use?
-Hot Press or Cold Press Paper?
+Hot Press or Cold Press Watercolor?

-Well, before I get into Hot and Cold Press Paper…let’s talk about how Watercolor Paper is different from other types of paper – such as Drawing Paper or Mixed Media Paper.
+Well, before I get into Hot and Cold Press Watercolor Paper…let’s talk about how it is different from other types of paper – such as Drawing or Mixed Media.

 HOW IS WATERCOLOR PAPER DIFFERENT FROM OTHER PAPER?